 If you go this route, you want to make sure that your loan-to-value ratio after refinancing is no more than 80 percent.
 To check, add the amount you will borrow to the current amount that you owe on your mortgage.
 You want to make sure that you understand good debt vs bad debt when refinancing for your financial situation.

-If you don’t like the idea of owing more on your mortgage but don’t want to sell and move, EasyKnock offers a solution.
-Its Sell & Stay program enables you to sell your home to EasyKnock and receive all of the equity.
+If you don’t like the idea of owing more on your mortgage but don’t want to sell and move, a sale-leaseback program offers a solution.
+The program enables you to sell your home and receive all of the equity.

 Unlike a traditional sale, however, you get to stay in your home as a tenant.
-You pay rent to EasyKnock until you are ready to buy your home back or relocate.
+You pay rent until you are ready to buy your home back or relocate.
 The choice is yours.
-You get the money to pay off bills, whether they be good vs bad debt.
+You get the money to pay off bills, whether they be good vs. bad debt.

-If you have debt as a homeowner, it can be confusing to understand good debt vs bad debt.
+If you have debt as a homeowner, it can be confusing to understand good debt vs. bad debt.
 Make sure you’re working on your finances to ensure you have more good debt than bad.
 Talk to a financial advisor today.
-If a sale-leaseback seems like the option for you, call EasyKnock to start converting your equity without any new debt and without having to leave your home.